Walter Ciszek: Captivity in the Soviet Union

 Ciszek was arrested in 1941 under false accusations of espionage for Nazi Germany and the Vatican.
-To Ciszek's shock, the NKVD already knew his real name and that he was an American citizen and a Catholic priest.
-He was then sent to the Lubyanka prison in Moscow, the national headquarters of the NKVD (secret police agency).
+To his shock, the NKVD (the USSR's secret police) already knew his real name and that he was an American citizen and a Catholic priest.
+He was then sent to Lubyanka prison in Moscow, the NKVD's national headquarters.
 He spent five years there, most of them in solitary confinement.
-In 1942, he signed a confession under severe torture to espionage and was sentenced to 15 years of hard labor in the GULAG.
+In 1942, he signed a confession of espionage under severe torture and was sentenced to 15 years of hard labor in the Gulag.

 Ciszek was to remain in Lubyanka for four more years.
-In 1946, he was sent by train to Krasnoyarsk then 20 days by boat north on the Yenisei River until reaching 300 km above the Arctic Circle to the city of Norilsk, the center of the labor camp complex known as Norillag.
-There, Fr.
-Ciszek was forced to load coal onto freighter vessels and later transferred to working in coal mines located in the Permafrost.
+In 1946, he was sent by train to Krasnoyarsk then 20 days by boat north on the Yenisei River until reaching 300 km above the Arctic Circle at the city of Norilsk, the center of the labor camp complex known as Norillag.
+There, Ciszek was forced to load coal onto freighter vessels and later transferred to working in coal mines located in the permafrost.
 A year later, he was sent to work on the construction of a nickel, copper, cobalt, platinum, and palladium ore refinery.
 From 1953 to 1955, he worked in mines.
 His memoirs provide a vivid description of the Norilsk uprising, which started at Gorlag spread through Norillag in the aftermath of Joseph Stalin's death.

 Throughout his lengthy imprisonment, Ciszek continued to pray, to offer both the Tridentine Mass and the Byzantine Rite Divine Liturgy, to hear confessions, conduct retreats and perform secret and illegal parish ministry.
-Until he was allowed to write to America in 1955, he was presumed dead by both his family and the Society of Jesus.
+Until he was allowed to write to the US in 1955, he was presumed dead by both his family and the Society of Jesus.

-By April 22, 1955, Ciszek's hard labor sentence was complete, and he was released with the restriction to live only in the city of Norilsk.
-At this time, he was finally able to write to his sisters in the United States.
+By April 22, 1955, Ciszek's sentence was complete, and he was released with the restriction to live only in the city of Norilsk.
+At this time, he was able to write to his sisters in the US.